Hair transplant recovery & hair growth

 Will others be able to tell that I’ve had something done?

-The transplanted hair follicles remain dormant in the scalp for a period of time so after the initial brief recovery, your transplant will be difficult to detect and nobody will be able to tell that you have had anything done.
+The transplanted hair follicles go through a dormant phase in the scalp for some time, so after the initial recovery phase, the transplant will be inconspicuous, making it unlikely for anyone to discern that you have undergone the procedure.

 BeforeAfter